ANIMAL IDENTITY AND LIFE EXPERIENCE

 Basic Self-Identity

-Sounds like stomach rumbling and heart beating are felt far more actively by animals than humans.
-And animals with a high visual accuity would have a vivid imaginary picture of how they look inside.
+Sounds like the stomach rumbling and heart beating are felt far more intimately and actively by animals than humans.
+And animals with a high visual acuity would have a vivid imaginary picture of how they look inside.

-These ideas may seem highly speculative, but apart from doing body mindfulness yourself with the senses (not only touch), the only method of getting near to the truth would be to get a consensus of opinion from small children.
+These ideas may seem highly speculative, but apart from practising body awareness yourself with the senses, the only method of getting near to the truth would be to get a consensus of opinion from small children.

-Those animals who lick themselves clean, have a very clear sense of how they and their siblings taste from the outside.
+Those animals who lick themselves clean, have a very clear sense of how they and their siblings taste and smell from the outside.

 Though i have no scientific evidence i imagine this is one very good reason why dogs don't like soapy baths: it destroys their self identity.

 Smell and taste are stimulated and regulated by the lower brain.
-(The senses of taste and smell existed long before animals developed eyes and ears.)
 Animals are far more in touch with and reliant on their lower brain.
-This means a far greater direct connection with the autonomous functions of the body.
+This means they have a far greater direct connection with the autonomous functions of the body.

 This active connection with the lower brain has a far deeper and greater significance than I can explain, experts in psychology would, or should know far more about this than I do.